xdapperdonx/Heic_to_Jpeg/README.md

 # HEIC to JPEG Converter

-Tired of Apple's Proprietory Files?
+Tired of Apple's proprietary files?
 Here is simple .heic to .jpeg converter that can be deployed in a docker container!

 The following libraries are used:
 1. pyheif